 - Mitigate Resource Impacts of Urban Development in Rural Areas

-- Increase Public Awareness of Missoula Conservation District’s Roles and Responsibilities
+- Increase Public Awareness of Missoula Conservation District’s Roles and Responsibilities and the 310 Law

-To begin the application process, please send a Letter of Intent (not to exceed 500 words) describing the project and funding needs to the Missoula Conservation District, Attn: Legacy Conservation Grant Program, 3550 Mullan Road, Suite 106, Missoula, MT 59808.
+To begin the application process, please send a letter of intent (not to exceed 500 words) describing the project and funding needs to the Missoula Conservation District, Attn: Legacy Conservation Grant Program, 3550 Mullan Road, Suite 106, Missoula, MT 59808.
 The District Grants Committee will screen the letters for eligibility and request a more formal proposal from applicants if necessary.
 Applications are accepted on a revolving basis.